 Fancy a return trip to Middle-earth?
-Amazon certainly hopes so, because it’s pumping a staggering amount of money into a new Lord of the Rings TV series, set to premiere on its Amazon Prime streaming service.
+Amazon certainly hopes so, because it’s pumping a staggering amount of money into a new Lord of the Rings TV series, called The Lord of the Rings: The Rings of Power, set to premiere on its Amazon Prime streaming service.

 The ambitious project has already grabbed headlines for being the most expensive TV series ever made, but it’s not like Amazon is gambling on an unknown quantity.
 The original book trilogy written by JRR Tolkien and published from 1954-1955 has sold more than 150 million copies.
 But as prepublicity goes, that’s peanuts compared to the Peter Jackson-directed film trilogy (2001-2003), which made just shy of $3 billion at the box office (with his follow-up prequel movie trilogy The Hobbit adding another $2.9 billion).
-It was the Jackson films that truly created an army of Rings fans, who embraced the tales of hobbits, men, wizards, elves and dwarves battling sorcerers, orcs and ancient evil being Sauron, on an epic scale.
+It was the Jackson films that truly created an army of Rings fans, who embraced the fantastical characters and stories of hobbits, wizards, elves and dwarves battling orcs and the ancient evil being Sauron.

-But the new series is no mere remake.
+The Lord of the Rings: The Rings of Power is no mere remake.
 It’s both more interesting and riskier than that.

 What Is the Lord of the Rings series release date?

-The first episode of Amazon’s Lord of the Rings series will premiere on Amazon Prime September 2, 2022, with episodes continuing weekly thereafter.
+The first episode of The Lord of the Rings: The Rings of Power will premiere on Amazon Prime September 2, 2022, with episodes continuing weekly thereafter.
 This was announced by Amazon August 2021.

 “I can’t express enough just how excited we all are to take our global audience on a new and epic journey through Middle-earth,” Jennifer Salke, head of Amazon Studios, said.
 “Our talented producers, cast, creative, and production teams have worked tirelessly in New Zealand to bring this untold and awe-inspiring vision to life.”